Enhanced negative capacitance in La-doped Pb(Zr$_{0.4}$Ti$_{0.6}$)O$_3$ ferroelectric capacitor from tuning of bias voltage pulse: Results and Discussion

 In order to trace the origin of maximization of negative capacitance at a specific bias voltage and timescale, we extracted the characteristic intrinsic domain switching kinetics in a separate experiment.
 The switched polarization ($\Delta P$) was noted by sending a rectangular positive-up-negative-down (PUND) pulse profile of different time scale (100 $\mu$s-5 ms).
 Figure 9 shows the normalized $\Delta P$ versus $t$ plots recorded across 100 $\mu$s-5 ms at an applied $V$ $\geq$ $V_C$.
 The patterns are consistent with those observed by others \cite{Noh}.
 However, it could not be fitted by the well-known Kolmogorov-Avrami-Ishibashi (KAI) model of homogeneous nucleation and growth, $\Delta P(t) = 2P_S[1 - exp\{-(t/t_0)^n\}]$.
 Instead, as pointed out in Ref.
 20, an inhomogeneous switching model - nucleation limited switching (NLS) - with a Lorentzian distribution of the switching time appears to be more suitable in these cases too.
 In this model, the switched polarization ($\Delta P$) is given by\\

 where $F(logt_0)$ describes the Lorentz distribution

 The mean switching timescale of the Lorentz distribution $t_p$ [$\sim$0.4 and $\sim$0.8 ms for (111) and (001) films, respectively], obtained from the fitting, turns out to be close to the timescale at which the negative capacitance and differential voltage amplification maximize.
 This close correlation is indeed remarkable.
-It points out that when the bias voltage pulse profile induces ferroelectric domain switching following intrinsic domain switching kinetics, the domain wall density maximizes during switching and this, in turn, results in maximum negative capacitance.
-Domain switching kinetics, measured at different timescale and under different bias voltages \cite{supplementary}, results in faster or imcomplete switching, as observed by others \cite{Noh}.
+It points out that when the bias voltage pulse profile induces ferroelectric domain switching via nucleation and growth of reverse domains \cite{Li}, the domain wall density maximizes during switching and this, in turn, results in maximum negative capacitance.
+Domain switching kinetics, measured at different timescale and under different bias voltages (supplementary materials), results in faster or imcomplete switching, as observed by others \cite{Noh}.

 Very interestingly, the shape of the resulting $P-V$ hysteresis loop too, turns out to be dependent on the specific transient negative capacitance.
 The radius of curvature ($r$) of the $P-V$ loop ($r \propto [\partial^2P/\partial V^2]^{-1}$) at $V_C$ and its inverse $|\partial C/\partial V|_{V_C}$ (i.e., the rate of change of capacitance with voltage at the coercive voltage) exhibit a systematic scaling with the negative capacitance - larger the negative capacitance, smaller is the $r$ and larger is the rate of change of $C$ at $V_C$ (Fig. 10).
 It is important to mention, in this context, that the (001) film, possibly because of higher pseudotetragonality, exhibits domain switching over a broader time scale range [in comparison to the (111) film].
-This is reflected in the time scale range - $\sim$1.0-5.0 ms - at which the specific negative capacitance, differential voltage amplification \cite{supplementary}, and $|\partial C/\partial V|_{V_C}$ maximize while $r$ of the $P-V$ loop minimizes.
+This is reflected in the time scale range - $\sim$1.0-5.0 ms - at which the specific negative capacitance, differential voltage amplification (supplementray materials), and $|\partial C/\partial V|_{V_C}$ maximize while $r$ of the $P-V$ loop minimizes.